On December 16 1770, Ludwig van Beethoven popped into the world, no doubt humming the first few bars of his 9 Variations on a March.

 Special concerts

-- The 2020 New Year’s concert from the Wiener Philharmoniker should have a particular Beethoven flavour to it, according to rumour.
-The orchestra also has a series of concerts in the State Opera House featuring Beethoven’s chamber music (January 11, January 18, March 28, April 18, May 9, June 13)
+- The Wiener Philharmoniker has a series of concerts in the novel surrounds of that same State Opera House, this time featuring Beethoven’s chamber music (January 11, January 18, March 28, April 18, May 9, June 13)

 - The Wiener Philharmoniker and conductor Andris Nelsons perform all of Beethoven’s symphonies across several dates at the Musikverein